 Rocking Paw is a dog training center and small kennels out in the West Texas countryside.
 Close enough to Lubbock to facilitate clients, yet far enough out to have the advantages of space and quiet.
 We are located on our own 10 acres with our home on the property.

 The dog training center is a 1600 square feet facility for indoor classes.
-We offer puppy, basic, intermediate, CGC prep, AKC Community Canine, AKC Urban Canine, beginner trick, intermediate trick and nose work group classes.
-Private sessions are always offered for clients that cannot come to a regular scheduled class or for dogs that don’t do well in groups.
+We offer puppy, basic, intermediate, CGC prep, AKC Community Canine, AKC Urban Canine, agility, barn hunt, freestyle and nose work group classes.

 Our 10 theme decorated kennel suites are open!
 With spacious 9×9 rooms with ceilings and solid doors to prevent any disease transfer.
 Each kennel has private doggy doors and patios.
 We are more like a ranch style country club for your pet!